enroute-mobi/chouette-core/README.md

 This repository is the open source version of Chouette project.
 Use this project to fork and maintain your own Chouette project.

-## Requirements

-[Import, Export and Validation Operations](https://bitbucket.org/enroute-mobi/chouette-core-iev) are in the Java part of the project

 ## Install

 Install steps are available [here](https://bitbucket.org/enroute-mobi/chouette-core/src/master/INSTALL.md)